Brazil bids a tearful farewell to country star Mendonca.

 Thousands of people flocked to the birthplace of late Brazilian country music sensation Marilia Mendonca on Saturday to pay their respects to the adored singer, who died in a plane crash at the age of 26.

-Mendonca, a Latin Grammy-winning diva of Brazilian “sertanejo” music, was killed along with four others when a small plane bringing her to a concert crashed in a rural area of Minas Gerais on Friday.
+Mendonca, a Latin Grammy-winning singer of Brazilian “sertanejo” music, died in a tiny plane crash in the southern state of Minas Gerais with four other persons on Friday.

-Her body was flown to Goiania, her hometown, on Saturday, where vast crowds flocked to a stadium where a massive public wake was to be held.
+Her remains was flown to her hometown of Goiania on Saturday, when throngs of bereaved fans lined up to walk past her white-draped coffin at a big public wake.

-According to AFP correspondents, fans began standing up early in the morning outside the 15,000-seat arena, where big floral bouquets were coming in a steady stream.
+Mendonca, known for her soaring voice and somber compositions, managed to break into a country music market dominated by men and macho for a long time.
+She was a pioneer in the emerging sub-genre of “feminejo,” or sertanejo music performed by women.

 According to Goias state governor Ronaldo Caiado, 100,000 people are anticipated to attend.

-The actress and an uncle who worked with her, who was also killed in the crash, were set to be laid to rest later in a modest private ceremony at a local cemetery for close friends and family.
+The actress and a coworker’s uncle, who was also killed in the collision, were set to be laid to rest in a small private ceremony at a local cemetery later that day.

-The disaster also killed Mendonca’s producer and two pilots, who were killed when their twin-engine jet broke against the rocks near a gorgeous waterfall outside of Caratinga, where the musician was supposed to perform.
+Mendonca’s producer and the plane’s two pilots died in the crash, which wrecked their twin-engine Beechcraft King Air C90A on the rocks near a gorgeous waterfall outside of Caratinga, where the artist was set to perform.

-Mendonca was noted for breaking into a traditionally male-dominated country music field.
-She was a pioneer in the emerging sub-genre of “feminejo,” or sertanejo music performed by women.
+Authorities claimed the plane collided with an electrical tower just miles (kilometers) from the Caratinga airport, but it was unclear whether this caused the crash or if the plane was already on its way down when it happened.

-She was renowned as the “Queen of Suffering” for ballads about heartbreak and long-suffering lovers, but she was also known for singing about empowerment and the need for women to “overcome,” as one of her most famous songs put it.
+Officials from the Air Force were on the scene Saturday to investigate.